 Preparation

-Bake for 50-55 minutes, until a cake tester comes out clean.
-Remove from oven and cool in the tin on a wire rack for about 20 minutes, then flip onto a wire rack and cool completely before glazing.
+Pour into the prepared pan and bake for 45-50 minutes, until a cake tester comes out clean (mine was done at 45 minutes).
+Remove from oven and cool in the pan for about 10 minutes, then turn out onto a wire rack to cool completely.

 Earlier this week Mike needed lemon juice for something, so I zested the lemon and saved it for baking.
 I don’t like to waste ingredients, so I whipped up this lemon bundt cake, an easy recipe that yields a lovely treat.
 You’ll notice below that the recipe uses the zest from two lemons, but the juice from just one.
 You can always reserve lemon juice and use it for cooking or baking by storing it in the fridge for 2-3 days.